cs3110/textbook/src/chapters/data/algebraic_data_types.md

   | 1 -> Finite 1
   | n -> Finite (-n)
 ```
-The downside of this definition is that you were forced to defined
+The downside of this definition is that you were forced to define
 `fin_or_inf` even though it won't be used throughout much of your program.

 There's another kind of variant in OCaml that supports this kind of programming:
 *polymorphic variants*.
 Polymorphic variants are just like variants, except:

-1. You don't have declare their type or constructors before using them.
+1. You don't have to declare their type or constructors before using them.

 2. There is no name for a polymorphic variant type.
 (So another name for this
    feature could have been "anonymous variants".)